 Hosts using BGP communicate using the Transmission Control Protocol (TCP) and send updated router table information only when one host has detected a change.
 Only the affected part of the routing table is sent.
 BGP-4, the latest version, lets adminstrators configure cost metrics based on policy statements.
 (BGP-4 is sometimes called BGP4, without the hyphen.)

 BGP communicates with autonomous (local) networks using Internal BGP (IBGP) since it doesn't work well with IGP.
 The routers inside the autonomous network thus maintain two routing tables: one for the interior gateway protocol and one for IBGP.
+BGP-4 makes it easy to use Classless Inter-Domain Routing (CIDR), which is a way to have more addresses within the network than with the current IP address assignment scheme.

 BGP is a more recent protocol than the Exterior Gateway Protocol (EGP).